autostatic/rtcqs/README.rst

 ``````````````

 Make sure ``pip`` is installed, on Ubuntu this would be the ``python3-pip``
 package.
-Now you can install rtcqs with the following command.
+With ``pip`` installed you can install rtcqs with the following
+command.
 ::

   pip install --upgrade rtcqs